Opportunities for Next Steps in the KC Area

 Saturday, April 20 | 4 - 6:30pm

-Clay Countians for Inclusion presents Story Table feature First Nations People.
+Clay Countians for Inclusion presents Story Table featuring First Nations People.
 As we share a meal, we create a safe space for unheard stories.
 The audience becomes silent but invested Witnesses of the Storytellers.
 On this day the Storytellers are Native Americans.
 We listen, learn, and discover new perspectives as we see through the eyes of others.

 Saturday, April 27 | 10am - 2pm